mehulagg/gitlab/doc/development/documentation/styleguide.md

 #### Inline version text

-If you're adding something to an existing topic that relates to a specific version, you can add version information inline with the existing text.
+If you're adding content to an existing topic, you can add version information inline with the existing text.

 In this case, add `([introduced/deprecated in GitLab X.X]<link-to-issue>)`.
 The link isn't required, but should be added if it's available.
 For example: